Easy Pumpkin Chocolate Chip Muffins – A Moist Pumpkin Muffin Recipe

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.

-The entire family will love these Pumpkin Chocolate Chip Muffins which are easy to put together and make enough to freeze for later or share with friends.
+The entire family will love these easy Pumpkin Chocolate Chip Muffins which come together quickly and make enough to freeze for later or share with friends.
 Once you take a bite of these moist pumpkin muffins, you’ll never need another recipe.
 You can also make these into mini pumpkin chocolate chip muffins.

 We have another yummy pumpkin muffin recipe on the blog if you are looking for options.
 Try Mama Griggs’s Pumpkin Bran Muffins (with chocolate chips).

 Notes About Chocolate Chip Pumpkin Muffin Recipe:

 - This is a dessert recipe that uses pumpkin puree.
 Pumpkin Puree is the same thing as canned pumpkin.
 Do not use a can of pumpkin pie filling.
 Pumpkin puree and pumpkin pie filling are not the same.

 - You can make these muffins as full size or as mini muffins.
 The cooking time is less for the minis (only 12 to 15 minutes).

 - Feel free to use muffin liners or you can grease up the muffin tin really well and go without a liner.

 - This pumpkin muffin recipe makes 3 dozen muffins.

 - Mini chocolate chips are perfect for this recipe if you have those on hand.
 They are particularly cute when you put mini chocolate chips in a mini-sized pumpkin muffin.